dataresearchcenter/legal/docs/index.md

 Here you will find:

 - Terms of service
-- Service level agreements (OpenAleph, Keycloak, research services)
+- Service level agreements (DARC Packs, OpenAleph, Keycloak, research services)
 - GDPR required documents

 Please use the left sidebar to visit the specific document.